-How does a Brick station work - what consumes electricity?
+How does a Brick station work

-- The communication with our server
+- Communication with our server

-- The communication with the end user
+- Communication with the end user

 Brick station energy consumption while charging

 A small station with 4 uncharged powerbanks consumes 35W per hour (35Wh).
-The powerbanks are fully charged after one hour, but let's say for this example that it would run at 35W for 24h, the power consumption would then be 35*24 = 840W (0.84kW).
+The powerbanks are fully charged after one hour, let's say for this example that it would run at 35W for 24h, the power consumption would then be 35*24 = 840W (0.84kW).

 How long time does it take to charge a power bank?